Make a difference in the lives of couples and families

 Tuition and Financial Aid

-Beginning Summer 2021, tuition rates for matriculated students in Marriage and Family Therapy programs were reduced from $1,734 to $1,084 per credit hour for the 2021-22 academic year!
+Beginning Summer 2021, tuition rates for matriculated students in Marriage and Family Therapy programs were reduced!
+Tuition for the 2023-24 academic year is $1139 per credit hour.
 This reduced pricing is for both new and current students.
 With few exceptions, the reduced rates can not be combined with other funding awards and are not applicable toward prior semesters’ tuition.
 For questions about the new tuition pricing, please contact Falk Admissions.

 Getting Admitted

 Applicants to the master in Marriage and Family Therapy are screened for admissions by a committee of faculty.
-Requirements include a completed bachelor degree, recent GRE scores, 3 letters of recommendation, and a personal statement.
+Requirements include a completed bachelor degree, 3 letters of recommendation, video interview, and a personal statement.
 There is no minimum GPA required for admission, although the MFT Department uses a benchmark of 3.4 as a standard.
 If you have more questions about the program, visit our frequently asked questions page.
+Please note: once applying to the online program, you must remain in the online program structure for the duration of your degree.

 Apply Today!